A Collaborative Focus on Youth Anxiety

 — Dr. Francis S. Lee

-“At the Youth Anxiety Center, we bring together people who normally would not have sat at the same table to devise new high-risk/high-reward hypotheses, for example, how to diagnose and treat anxiety disorders at a very early stage,” adds Dr. Lee.
+“At the Center for Youth Mental Health, we bring together people who normally would not have sat at the same table to devise new high-risk/high-reward hypotheses, for example, how to diagnose and treat anxiety disorders at a very early stage,” adds Dr. Lee.
 “Each pilot project involves teams that include Weill Cornell and Columbia researchers so that we leverage the strength of the two institutions working together.”

 One example of such a project focuses on the role of the hippocampus in the memory of fear.
-It started with an observation made four years ago by Dr. Lee and his colleagues who uncovered research that has had dramatic implications today with their work at the Youth Anxiety Center.
+It started with an observation made four years ago by Dr. Lee and his colleagues who uncovered research that has had dramatic implications today with their work at the Center for Youth Mental Health.
 Using a novel “knock-in” mouse, they showed that a common single nucleotide polymorphism may lead to increased forms of anxiety that are resistant to standard drug treatments.
 They also showed the impact of this polymorphism in both mice and humans on fear-based behaviors across developmental stages.

 “By examining fear conditioning in mice as they transitioned into and out of adolescence, we found that a suppression of contextual fear occurs,” says Dr. Lee.
 “Although contextual fear memories were not expressed during early adolescence, they could be retrieved and expressed as the mice transitioned out of adolescence.”